 Billy Graham remembered as 'faithful,' 'most important evangelist' by religious leaders

-Religious leaders are taking to social media to remember famed Christian evangelist Rev. Billy Graham, who died Wednesday at the age of 99.
+After Rev. Billy Graham's death at the age of 99, pastors, authors and faith leaders alike remembered the evangelist as someone with great humility and a passion for the Bible's teachings.

-Some praised Graham – who preached to more than 200 million people in his lifetime – online, calling him "the most important evangelist since the Apostle Paul” and “one of the most faithful followers of Jesus.”
-Others recalled the impact he had on their faith or the faiths of loved ones.
+Some praised Graham – who preached to more than 200 million people in his lifetime – as "the most important evangelist since the Apostle Paul” and “one of the most faithful followers of Jesus.”
+Others recalled the impact he had on their faith or that of loved ones.

+Known as “America’s pastor,” Graham will be honored by President Trump, his family and other lawmakers as he lies in honor under the Capitol Rotunda Wednesday – only the fourth private person to be respected in this way.
+As he’s honored, here’s a look at how Graham is being remembered by fellow Christian faith leaders.

 Russell Moore